Clete Thomas: Minnesota Twins

 On April 14, 2012, Thomas was claimed off waivers by the Minnesota Twins.
-Thomas joined the Twins for their April 15, 2012, game at Target Field.
-He hit a two-run home run in his first game with the Twins against Texas Rangers pitcher Neftalí Feliz.

-On May 5, 2012, Thomas was designated for assignment by the Twins.
-He cleared waivers and was assigned to the Twins' Triple-A affiliate in Rochester, New York.
+Thomas joined the Twins for their April 15, game at Target Field.
+He hit a two-run home run in his first game with the Twins against Texas Rangers pitcher Neftalí Feliz.On May 5, Thomas was designated for assignment by the Twins.
+He cleared waivers and was assigned to the Triple-A Rochester Red Wings.

 Thomas began 2013 with Rochester as their center fielder.
-In 36 games with the Red Wings, he hit .296/.385/.576 with 9 HR and 25 RBI before being promoted.
+In 36 games with the Red Wings, he hit .296/.385/.576 with nine home runs and 25 RBI before being promoted.
 One June 3, Thomas was called up by Minnesota as an extra outfielder because Wilkin Ramírez was dealing with a concussion.
 On June 10, starting center fielder Aaron Hicks was placed on the disabled list, opening the door for Thomas.
 When Hicks returned on July 2, Thomas was moved into a fourth outfielder role.
 During the All-Star break, left fielder Oswaldo Arcia was optioned to Rochester, and Thomas took over there.
 On August 2, Hicks was optioned to Rochester and Arcia was recalled, sliding Thomas over to center field.
 On August 31, the Twins acquired Alex Presley from the Pirates, and Presley started at center field in September, moving Thomas into a reserve role.
-In 92 games for the Twins, mostly in center field, Thomas hit .214/.290/.307 with 4 HR, 13 RBI, 39 R and 92 SO.
-He was outrighted off the roster on October 2, 2013.
+In 92 games for the Twins, mostly in center field, Thomas hit .214/.290/.307 with four home runs, 13 RBI, 39 runs and 92 strikeouts.
+On October 2, Thomas was removed from the 40-man roster and sent outright to Triple-A Rochester.

 Philadelphia Phillies

-Thomas signed a minor league deal with the Philadelphia Phillies on November 15, 2013.
-He was released on August 12, 2014.
+On November 15, 2013, Thomas signed a minor league contract with the Philadelphia Phillies.
+He made 56 appearances split between the rookie-level Gulf Coast League Phillies and Triple-A Lehigh Valley IronPigs, batting a cumulative .247/.345/.335 with one home run, 18 RBI, and 10 stolen bases.
+Thomas was released by the Phillies organization on August 12, 2014.